hth313/OS4/doc/idioms.rst

 A similar technique can be used for implementing call backs.
 We can make a call and keep a call back pointer at ``(P+1)``.
-In fact, we can easily have multiple call backs by just adding pointers.
+In fact, we can easily have multiple call backs by just adding additional return locations.

 .. code-block:: ca65